 CASA of the South Plains recruits, trains, and supports a diverse community of volunteers who advocate for the best interests of children in the foster care system.
 CASA, Court Appointed Special Advocates, provide these children with a voice while their case is in the court system.
-CASA’s vision is to provide a CASA volunteer for every child in foster care who strives to secure a safe, nurturing, permanent home.
+CASA’s vision is to provide a CASA Volunteer for every child in foster care who strives to secure a safe, nurturing, permanent home.

 CASA began in 1977 when a judge in Seattle decided he was uneasy about making quick decisions that would affect children for the rest of their lives.
 The judge launched a program to train and appoint community volunteers to research the cases of foster children who had been removed from their homes for various reasons.
 CASA volunteers serve a foster child in need as a Guardian ad Litem (GAL).
 That's a fancy name for an official court role of looking out for the child's "best interests".
 Today, there are nearly 1,000 CASA and guardian ad litem programs that are recruiting, training and supporting volunteers in 49 states and the District of Columbia.